Criterion of unrecognizability of a finite group by its Gruenberg-Kegel graph: Introduction

 The first result on recognition of a group by its Gruenberg--Kegel graph was obtained by G.~Chen~\cite{Chen}, where it was proved that if $S$ is a sporadic simple group and $H$ is a group with $|H|=|S|$ and $\Gamma(H)=\Gamma(S)$, then $H \cong S$.
 Later M.~Hagie~\cite{Hagie_2003} described groups with the same Gruenberg--Kegel graphs as simple sporadic groups.
-In particular, Hagie has proved that the groups $J_1$, $M_{22}$, $M_{23}$, $M_{24}$, and $Co_2$ are recognizable by their Gruenberg--Kegel graphs, the group $M_{11}$ is $2$-recognizable, and the groups $M_{12}$ and $J_2$ are unrecognizable by their Gruenberg--Kegel graphs; moreover, if $S$ is one of groups $O'N$, $Ly$, $Fi_{23}$, $Fi_{24}$, $M$, $BM$, $Th$, $Ru$, and $Co_1$, then $S$ is {\it quasirecognizable} by its Gruenberg--Kegel graph, i.~e. any group $H$ with $\Gamma(H)=\Gamma(S)$ has a unique nonabelian composition factor which is isomorphic to the group $S$.
+In particular, Hagie has proved that the groups $J_1$, $M_{22}$, $M_{23}$, $M_{24}$, and $Co_2$ are recognizable by their Gruenberg--Kegel graphs, the group $M_{11}$ is $2$-recognizable, and the groups $M_{12}$ and $J_2$ are unrecognizable by their Gruenberg--Kegel graphs; moreover, if $S$ is one of groups $O'N$, $Ly$, $Fi_{23}$, $Fi_{24}$, $M$, $BM$, $Th$, $Ru$, and $Co_1$, then $S$ is {\it quasirecognizable} by its Gruenberg--Kegel graph; that is, any group $H$ with $\Gamma(H)=\Gamma(S)$ has a unique nonabelian composition factor which is isomorphic to the group $S$.
 In 2006, A.~V.~Zavarnitsine~\cite{Zavarnitsine_2006} proved that the group $J_4$ is recognizable by its Gruenberg--Kegel graph, moreover, $J_4$ is the unique group whose Gruenberg--Kegel graph has exactly $6$ connected components.
 Later, based on Hagie's results, A.~S.~Kondrat'ev~\cite{KondrRecSpor1} has proved that the group $Ru$ is recognizable by its Gruenberg--Kegel graph, the group $HN$ is $2$-recognizable, the group $Fi_{22}$ is $3$-recognizable, the groups $He$, $McL$, and $Co_3$ are unrecognizable by their Gruenberg--Kegel graphs.
 Recently A.~S.~Kondrat'ev~\cite{KondrRecSpor2} has proved that the groups $J_3$, $Suz$, $O'N$, $Ly$, $Th$, $Fi_{23}$, and $Fi_{24}$ are recognizable by their Gruenberg--Kegel graphs, and the group $HS$ is $2$-recognizable.
-Thus, at this moment only three large sporadic groups are left for which recognition by the Gruenberg–Kegel graph is not completely studied: $Co_1$, $B$, and $M$.
-Due to mentioned Hagie's result, these groups are known to be quasirecognizable by Gruenberg--Kegel graph.
+Thus, at the time of writing, only three large sporadic groups are left for which recognition by the Gruenberg–Kegel graph is not completely settled: $Co_1$, $B$, and $M$.
+Due to Hagie's result mentioned above, these groups were known to be quasirecognizable by Gruenberg--Kegel graph.
+After this paper was submitted to the journal, M.~Lee and T.~Popiel have proved that finite simple sporadic groups $Co_1$, $B$, and $M$ are recognizable by Gruenberg-Kegel graph\footnote{M.~Lee, T.~Popiel, $M$, $B$ and $Co_1$ are recognisable by their prime graphs, arXiv:2107.12755v1 [math.GR].}.